sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/cat-dog.png"|absolute_url}})

-A trained classifier train with dogs provide unexpected/unreliable output when fed with cats.
-In other words, it doesn't know <em>where it know</em>.
+A deep NN classifier trained with dogs provides unexpected/unreliable output when being fed with cats.
+In other words, it doesn't know <em>where it knows</em>.
+This closed-world assumption makes deep neural network unaware of the cat category.
 Our expectation is that the model should output: "I guess it's Phu Quoc dog, but I am <em>not sure</em>".

 We can measure the uncertainty of NN by <em>confidence score</em> (the `uncertainty` and `confidence` terms are antonyms and can be used interchangable).